NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 Although He Yiming’s fists seemed quite majestic, he didn’t dare completely rely on it.

 Once Internal Energy left the body, it would immediately dissipate.
 However, Rain Cloud imprint could actually condense Internal Energy to quite a high degree.
 Only then could it inflict injury directly through  air.
 The strike through the air was although quite formidable, it merely caused him some pain.
-However, to directly collide with the imprint, He Yiming didn’t dare imagine the might it contained.
+However, to directly collide with the imprint- He Yiming didn’t dare even imagine the might it contained.

 He felt perhaps his entire being would be blasted off the stage.